Canon 600D vs Leica X Typ 113

 It is notable that the 600D has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 600D was replaced by the Canon 650D, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 600D better than the Leica X Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.